alex-l-clark/task-manager/README.md

 o Logout
 For each option, call the corresponding function, and loop back to the menu until the user logs out.
-1. Set and Track Budget:
-• Create a function that allows the user to input a monthly budget.
-Prompt the user to: o Enter the total amount they want to budget for the month (Example:
-$500)
-• Create another function that calculates the total expenses recorded so far. o Compare the total with the user’s monthly budget o If the total expenses exceed the budget, display a warning (Example:
-You have exceeded your budget!) o If the expenses are within the budget, display the remaining balance (Example: You have $150 left for the month)
-2. Save and Load Expenses:
-• Implement a function to save all expenses to a CSV file, with each row containing the date, category, amount, and description of each expense
-• Create another function to load expenses from the CSV file.
-When the program starts, it should: o Read the saved data from the file o Load it back into the list of expenses so the user can see their previous expenses and continue from where they left off
-3. Create an Interactive Menu:
-• Build a function to display a menu with the following options: o Add Expense o View Expenses o Track Budget o Save Expenses o Exit
-• Allow the user to enter a number to choose an option.
-• Implement conditions for each menu selection: o If the user selects option 1, call the function to add an expense o If the user selects option 2, call the function to view expenses o If the user selects option 3, call the function to track the budget o If the user selects option 4, call the function to save expenses to the file o If the user selects option 5, save the expenses and exit the program